-- 1. Except as provided in Section B.310 of this rule, after the specified effective dates, no person shall supply, sell, or offer for sale any nonaerosol adhesives product, adhesive bonding primers, adhesive primers, sealants or sealant product, sealant primers, or any other primer that, at the time of sale, is listed in Section D Table 353-1 and exceeds the corresponding reactive organic compound limits therein. listed in Table 353-1 and is defined under a product category in Table 353-1. - 2.
-Except as provided in Section B.310 of this rule, no person shall supply, sell, or offer for sale, any aerosol adhesive unless, at the time of sale, the reactive organic compound content, including the propellant, does not exceed 75 percent by weightprovisions of the Air Resources Board consumer product regulation, found in Title 17 of the California Code of Regulations, section 94507 et seq., are met.
+- 1. Except as provided in Section B.10, no person shall supply, sell, or offer for sale any nonaerosol adhesive product or sealant product that, at the time of sale, is listed in Section D Table 353-1 and exceeds the corresponding reactive organic compound limits therein. - 2.
+Except as provided in Section B.10 of this rule, no person shall supply, sell, or offer for sale, any aerosol adhesive unless, at the time of sale, the provisions of the Air Resources Board consumer product regulation, found in Title 17 of the California Code of Regulations, section 94507 et seq., are met.